Synthetic Controls with Imperfect Pre-Treatment Fit: Supplemental Appendix: Revisiting the Synthetic Control Estimator (For Online Publication)

 We consider now another very common specification in SC applications, which is to use the average pre-treatment outcome as the economic predictor.
 Note that if one uses only the average pre-treatment outcome as the economic predictor then the choice of matrix $V$ would be irrelevant.
 In this case, the minimization problem would be given by:

 Therefore, under Assumptions \ref{assumption_sample}, \ref{assumption_exogeneity} and \ref{assumptions_lambda}, the objective function converges in probability to:

-Assuming that there is a time-invariant common factor (that is, $\lambda_t^1=1$ for all $t$) and that the pre-treatment average of the conditional process $\lambda_t$ converges to $\mathbb{E}[\lambda_t^k]=0$ for $k>1$, the objective function collapses to:

-Therefore, even if we assume that there exists at least one set of weights that reproduces all factor loadings ($\Phi \neq \varnothing$), the objective function will only look for weights that approximate the first factor loading.
-This is problematic because there might be $\{ {\tilde w}_j \}_{j \neq 0} \notin \Phi$ that satisfy $\mu^1_0 = \sum_{j \neq 0} \tilde w_j \mu^1_j $.
-In this case, there is no guarantee that the SC control method will choose weights that are close to the correct ones.
-This result is consistent with the MC simulations in \cite{FPP}, who show that this specification performs particularly bad in allocating the weights correctly.
+Therefore, if there are weights that reconstruct the unit fixed effects without reconstructing the other factor loadings of the treated unit, then there is no guarantee that the SC control method will choose weights that are close to the correct ones.
+This result is consistent with the MC simulations by \cite{FPP}, who show that this specification performs particularly bad in allocating the weights correctly.